SOL

 Key GHG sources and methodologies

-To determine the proportion of renewable energy usage, the locations of the nodes are to be determined using public information sites, open-source crawlers and crawlers developed in-house.
+To determine the GHG Emissions, the locations of the nodes are to be determined using public information sites, open-source crawlers and crawlers developed in-house.
 If no information is available on the geographic distribution of the nodes, reference networks are used which are comparable in terms of their incentivization structure and consensus mechanism.
-This geo-information is merged with public information from the European Environment Agency (EEA) and thus determined.
+This geo-information is merged with public information from Our World in Data, see citation.
 The intensity is calculated as the marginal emission wrt. one more transaction.
+Ember (2025); Energy Institute - Statistical Review of World Energy (2024) - with major processing by Our World in Data.
+“Carbon intensity of electricity generation - Ember and Energy Institute” [dataset].
+Ember, “Yearly Electricity Data Europe”; Ember, “Yearly Electricity Data”; Energy Institute, “Statistical Review of World Energy” [original data].
+Retrieved from https://ourworldindata.org/grapher/carbon-intensity-electricity Licenced under CC BY 4.0.

 USDUSD